arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 # default exchange

+- A qeueu without public name can be used to receive message, when no exchange is explicitly declared.
+The exchange name parameter should be an empty string when `basic_publish` method is called, in that case.
+And receiver MUST NOT bind the queue to the default nameless exchange.
+That operation would cause an ACCESS_REFUSED error.
+When default exchange is used, the queue name is always used as routing key in the implicit queue binding.
+As a result, sender MUST always use target queue name as routing key when publish a message.
+Then the recommended practice is the queue name should always be used as routing key to publish message, if no specific routing logic is employed.

+- the nameless default exchange is a direct exchange

 # TODO
 - the order of exchange and queue declaration
     - what will happen if queue is declared before exchange, and being bound to